 UN renews human rights mission in Venezuela

-GENEVA/CARACAS, Oct 7 (Reuters) - The United Nations Human Rights Council on Friday renewed the mandate of its fact-finding mission in Venezuela, an initiative that Caracas has criticized as an aggressive tool for interfering in domestic matters.
+GENEVA/CARACAS, Oct 7 (Reuters) - The United Nations Human Rights Council on Friday renewed the mandate of its fact-finding human rights mission in Venezuela, an initiative that Caracas considers an aggressive tool for interfering in domestic matters.

-The renewal of the mandate, created in 2019 to assess alleged human rights violations committed in Venezuela since 2014, was approved by 19 votes to five against and 23 abstentions during a Council session in Geneva.
-The mission's work will continue for another two years.
+The mandate to extend the International Independent Fact-Finding Mission for Venezuela (FFM)for two more years was approved by 19 votes to five against and 23 abstentions during a Council session in Geneva, having been first created in 2019 to look into alleged human rights violations.

 Those opposed were Cuba, Bolivia, China, Eritrea and Venezuela itself, whose representative to the Council, Ambassador Hector Constant Rosales, dubbed the resolution "hostile."

+President Nicolas Maduro's Foreign Minister Carlos Faria called the FFM's extension "a new attack against Venezuela" on Twitter.

+The mission "is designed for interventionism and for the falsification of reality.
+This commission is a political instrument for the most brazen defamation on issues of human rights," he added.

-In September, the third report of the International Independent Fact-Finding Mission for Venezuela (FFM) found that state intelligence agencies under the helm of President Nicolas Maduro had suppressed the opposition through arbitrary detentions and torture that amounted to crimes against humanity.
+In September, the mission's third report found that state intelligence agencies under Maduro's helm had suppressed the opposition through arbitrary detentions and torture that amounted to crimes against humanity.

 The intelligence agencies "made use of sexual and gender-based violence to torture and humiliate their detainees" since at least 2014 and "the violations and crimes... continue to this day," the report said.

-The Venezuelan government said the accusations in the report were "false and unfounded."
+The Venezuelan government responded that the report's accusations were "false and unfounded."

-"Through a false report, without the slightest methodological basis or direct contact with the real situation of the country, they intend to keep attacking Venezuelan institutions," the government said in a statement in September after the report was released.

-Venezuela is a "democratic and social state, based on the rule of law and justice, which is committed to the promotion, respect and protection of human rights," the government added.
+Venezuela is a "democratic and social state, based on the rule of law and justice, which is committed to the promotion, respect and protection of human rights," the government said.

 Human rights groups welcomed the FFM's extension.